Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-68-nadir.md

 "I’ve always been big, even when I was just a kid."
 Campbell grinned at that, which earned him a Look from the young future Aggressor.
 "I’ve never been big like *this,* though."

 "And getting bigger.
 Guess our bunks are storage shelves, then."
 Campbell sighed.
-"At least the mattresses look nice…"
+"At least the mattresses look nice..."

 "Floor-beds it is, then."

 They sorted their cabin out, then settled down.
-There was a long month ahead of nothing to do but eat, sleep, lift, maybe read…
+There was a long month ahead of nothing to do but eat, sleep, lift, maybe read...

 But he’d take it.
 He’d passed.
 By the skin of his teeth, he’d *passed* and he was on his way.
 And when it came down to it, shipping out in a luxury liner with a nice mattress under him and nothing much to do except train?